qodrorid/php-version-benchmark/README.md

 # php-version-benchmark
-Simple script to becnahmark php version (for example 5.6 with 7.0)
+Simple script to benchmark php version (for example 5.6 with 7.0)

 ## Usage